Grouse

-Grouse /ɡraʊs/ are a group of birds from the order Galliformes, in the family Phasianidae.
-Grouse are presently assigned to the tribe Tetraonini (formerly the subfamily Tetraoninae and the family Tetraonidae), a classification supported by mitochondrial DNA sequence studies, and applied by the American Ornithologists' Union, ITIS, International Ornithological Congress, and others.
+Grouse /ɡraʊs/ (Note: plural: grouse (not "grouses" nor "grice")) are a group of birds from the order Galliformes, in the family Phasianidae.
+Grouse are presently assigned to the tribe Tetraonini (formerly the subfamily Tetraoninae or the family Tetraonidae), a classification supported by mitochondrial DNA sequence studies, and applied by the AviList, International Ornithological Congress, the American Ornithologists' Union, and others.

-Grouse inhabit temperate and subarctic regions of the Northern Hemisphere, from pine forests to moorland and mountainside, from 83°N (rock ptarmigan in northern Greenland) to 28°N (Attwater's prairie chicken in Texas).

 The turkeys are closely allied with grouse, but they have traditionally been excluded from Tetraonini, often placed in their own tribe, subfamily, or family; certain more modern treatments also exclude them.
 Later phylogenomic analyses demonstrated conclusively that they are sister to the traditionally defined grouse, and they, along with the somewhat earlier-diverging koklass pheasant, may be treated as grouse (i.e., as basal members of the Tetraonini).
 This is reflected in some more recent circumscriptions.

+Grouse inhabit temperate and subarctic regions of the Northern Hemisphere, from arctic tundra to pine forests to moorland and mountainsides, from 83°N (the rock ptarmigan in northern Greenland) to 28°N (Attwater's prairie-chicken in Texas), or to 16°30'N when the turkeys (ocellated turkey in Belize) are included.

+Etymology

+The name 'grouse', first attested as 'grows' in 1531 and 'grewes' in 1547, is thought to derive from a postulated singular "grow" or "grew", in turn derived from the Late Latin plural grutas recorded by Gerald of Wales in 1185.
+It is probably ultimately of imitative origin, from the calls of the black grouse.

 Description

-Like many other galliforms, grouse are generally heavily built birds.
-The traditional grouse (excluding turkeys) range in length from 31 to 95 cm, and in weight from 0.3 to 6.5 kg.
-If they are included, wild turkey toms are the largest grouse species, attaining lengths of 130 cm (50 in) and weighing up to 10 kg (22 lb).
-Male grouse are larger than females, and can be twice as heavy in the western capercaillie (the largest of the traditional grouse).
-Like many other galliforms, males often sport incredibly elaborate ornamentation, such as crests, fan-tails, and inflatable, brightly colored patches of bare skin.
+Like many other galliforms, grouse are generally compact, heavily-built birds.
+True grouse (excluding meleagrids) range in length from 31 to 115 cm, and in weight from 0.3 to 6.5 kg.
+If meleagrids are counted, wild turkey males are the largest tetraonids, attaining lengths of 130 cm and weighing up to 10 kg.
+Male grouse are significantly larger than females, and can be twice as heavy in the western capercaillie (the largest of the true grouse).
+Like many other galliforms, males often sport elaborate ornamentation, such as crests, fan-tails, and inflatable, brightly coloured patches of bare skin.
 Many grouse have feathered nostrils, and some species, such as the ptarmigans, have legs which are entirely covered in feathers; in winter the toes, too, have feathers or small scales on the sides, an adaptation for walking on snow and burrowing into it for shelter.
-Unlike many other galliforms, they typically have no spurs, although turkeys do possess very prominent spurs.
+Unlike most other galliforms, they typically lack spurs, with the exception of turkeys and koklass pheasant, which possess prominent, sharp spurs.